Introduction

 Here, Jesus gives Simon a name – Petros, which means ‘rock’.
 A rock is a symbol of strength.
 It is rigid and powerful, not easily swayed.

 But even after being given such a name, just a few verses below Jesus rebukes him harshly (in v23).
 The foundation rock was scolded for being a stumbling block.
-So, you should tell me something about this rock.
+So, you should tell me something about this rock. - and on this rock I will build my church. – Matthew, however, does use another word for the rock here which is a word that refers to a much larger rock like a cliff or a large boulder.

 Matthew then must be bringing us more clarity to Jesus’ saying, that Simon Bar-Jonah, the man of flesh, is not the foundation of the church, instead Simon Peter, the man of revelation, the man of God’s blessing is the foundation.